aloisdeniel/figma-to-flutter/figma_theme_generator/README.md

 </p>

-Generate a set of Flutter classes from the style library (colors, gradients, effects, text styles) of a Figma document.
+Generate a set of Flutter classes from the style library (colors, borders, corner radii, gradients, effects, text styles) of a Figma document.

 ## Install